jasmine-rios/gitHub-docs-example/README.md

 | Cloud with lightning | `:cloud_with_lightning:` | :cloud_with_lightning: |
 ```
 Github extends the functionality of Markdown tables to provide more alignment and table cell formatting options. [<sub>[3]<sub/>](#external-references)

+- Make note of where the pipe character is located.
+- It should appear above the enter key,
+- but it may be based on your keyboard layout.

 ## External References